top of page

 Dead man walking;

-There's another issue that complicated operations in the recent past, one which residual energies no doubt continue affecting the present.
+There's another issue that complicated operations in the recent past, one which residual energies no doubt continue to affect the present.

-As mentioned, the late co-managing husband, Ted Duncan, had been diagnosed with late-stage liver disease.
-What many maybe don't realize is that the diagnosis was made around the same exact time the couple secured their 10-year contract back in 2006.
+As mentioned, Rowena's late co-managing husband Ted had been diagnosed with late-stage liver disease.
+What many maybe didn't realize is that the diagnosis was made around the very same time the couple secured their 10-year contract in 2006.

-Aside from former profit-maxing mandate and their conventional lifestyle druthers -- both at jarring odds with the cooperative, semi-bohemian, down-home tradition of the place -- with both he and senior-managing wife dealing with critical health issues (she herself underwent an hysterectomy), an already sad situation was hugely exacerbated.
-It seemed impossible to run the place with the dedicated focus and lighthearted spirit essential to any genuine healing spa worth its salt with death knocking at the door of management.
+Aside from the former owner's profit-maxing mandate and their own conventional lifestyle druthers -- often at jarring odds with the cooperative, semi-bohemian, down-home tradition of the place -- with both he and senior-managing wife dealing with critical health issues (she herself would undergo an hysterectomy), an already fraught situation was exacerbated.
+It was next to impossible to run the place with the dedicated focus and lighthearted spirit essential to any genuine healing spa worth its salt with death knocking at the door of management.

-In a way the place became his own semi-private hospice and the couple merely suffered sharing it with the public.
+In a way, the place became his own semi-private hospice; the couple merely suffered having to share it with the public.

-Naturally, one couldn't be on the ball and at ease, helping others relax and keep the staff mellow with such grave calamities going on with one's own health.
+Naturally one couldn't be on the ball and at ease, helping others relax and keep the staff mellow, with such a grave situation unfolding.

-In any event, one might've been left wondering why they didn't claim medical hardship at some point and get out of the 10-year contract so he could enjoy his remaining time without needless aggravation of running what at times could be an incredibly demanding operation, even in the best of health, and the legal steward find healthier (and, ideally, more progressive-minded) management.
-An early Paul Simon lyric came to mind: "...and all your wealth can't buy you health."
+In any event, one might've been left wondering why they didn't claim medical hardship at some point and get out of the ten-year contract so he could enjoy his remaining time without the needless aggravation of running what at times was an incredibly demanding operation even for one in the best of health, and the legal steward find healthier (and, ideally, more progressive-minded) management to helm operations.

-Maybe he was hopeful that frequent soaking in the waters would, more than slow the inevitable (as it surely must have), instead effect a full recovery that conventional pill and procedure medicine couldn't.
-Or at least keep the inevitable at bay.
-So he clung to the co-manager position like his life depended on it.
-Perhaps he hoped to die working in the saddle, if only to cover the soaring health insurance premiums and leave his partner better provided for.
-Again, one can only wonder if he indeed secured the position only after getting the terminal diagnosis and so having 24-hour access to healing waters was far more important than any modest joint salaries and free lodging the position provided.
+Maybe Ted was hopeful that frequent soaking in the waters would, more than slow the inevitable (as it surely must have), instead effect a full recovery that conventional pill and procedure medicine couldn't.
+But at the least it would keep the inevitable at bay.
+So he clung to the co-manager position like his life depended on it, as it probably did.
+Maybe he'd hoped to die working in the saddle and cover the soaring health insurance premiums, thus leaving his partner better provided for.
+Again, one wonders if he only secured the position once getting the terminal prognosis, and having 24-hour access to healing waters became the main motivation for applying, one fully eclipsing any modest joint salaries or free on-grounds lodging the position might provide.

 Project Cover-up:

-Affecting shock over a supposed deck incident, the former manager, no doubt, if true, then reported to the prospective new 'owners' how the place was becoming some hotbed of moral degradation she was hard-pressed to ever get a handle on, despite her most valiant efforts: "We've got Trouble!
+Affecting shock over a supposed deck incident of some old man jacking off on the deck, the former manager possibly reported to the prospective new 'owners' how the place was becoming a hotbed of moral degradation, one she was hard-pressed to get a handle on despite her most valiant efforts: "We've got Trouble!
 I say right here in River City!
 With a capital 'T', that rhymes with 'B', that stands for Bare!"

-It was surely hurting business, repelling droves of more respectable, family-value visitors -- that is, better-heeled, more refined, properly body-alienated, conventional-thinking travelers and vacationers, some international, seeking charming, quaint rural resorts; clothes-minded dabblers of therapeutic mineral springs, various new age disciplines, and undiscriminating, freespending culture vultures in general...
+It was surely hurting business, repelling droves of more respectable, family-value visitors -- that is, better-heeled, more refined, properly body-alienated, more conventional-thinking travelers and vacationers; those seeking charming, quaint rural resorts; clothes-minded dabblers of therapeutic mineral springs and various new age disciplines; undiscriminating, free spending culture vultures in general...

-Cultural differences of foreign visitors aside, even some state-siders, both local and traveling, were put off by such radical body freedom with its potential power to variously distract, arouse, and/or disgust.
+Cultural differences of certain foreign visitors aside, even some state-siders, both local and traveling, were put off by such radical body freedom and its potent power to distract, arouse, and/or disgust.
 Plus confuse kids' false-modesty societal programming, making dutifully conformist parents uncomfortable.
-Alas, it was often fully understandable, given the way the c/o scene was essentially left in free-fall.
-No mindful guardrails were in place.
-The policy, inherited from past managerships under the same 'owner', went unsupported by the largely bohemian-indifferent husband-wife team, leaving the scene wide open for abusive, lower-consciousness behavior to crop up now and then amid the daily visitor mix.
+Alas, it was often understandable, given the way the c/o scene had been essentially left in free-fall; no mindful guardrails were in place.
+The policy, inherited from past managerships under the same absentee 'owner', went unsupported by the conservative-minded husband-wife team, leaving the scene wide open for abusive, lower-consciousness behavior to crop in amid the daily visitor mix.

 (For an egregious, mind-boggling example, see Famous Last Words - scroll to item heading of "......" in third article)

-But how far does one go to accommodate what many were convinced was, in fact, an over-influential minority at the expense of a large, now-alienated fan base that deeply valued the open-minded Euro style option -- or was at least okay with it, given people behaved?
+But how far did one go to accommodate what many were convinced was, in fact, an over-influential minority at the expense of a large fan base that deeply valued the open-minded Euro style option -- or was at least okay with it given people behaved?

-Again, one might've cynically viewed the oppressive change as reflecting the determination of both old and new managements to purge the place of such bohemian-friendly visitors, so offensive to a wrathful God morality mindset and discomforting to those leading dutifully conventional, genuine-self-alienated lives.
+Again, one might've cynically viewed the oppressive change as reflecting the determination of both old and new managements to purge the place of bohemian-leaning visitors, so offensive to the wrathful-God morality mindset and discomforting to those leading conventional, body alienated lives.

-Many had been dismissed, stereotyped, even vilified, as low-spending wild hippies, mostly locals at that, hurting business by scaring off more respectable, deeper-pocketed, perma-dressed visitors who were unable or unwilling to cope with seeing the essential human form in everyday life...and being painfully reminded of their own, numbly accepted, lifelong body alienation...visitors who like contented spies were happy staying undercover, thank you very much -- and wished to hell everyone else would be, too.
+Many were dismissed, stereotyped, even vilified, as a bunch of low-spending, wild hippies, mostly locals at that, hurting business by scaring off your respectable, deeper-pocketed, perma-dressed visitors, unable or unwilling to cope with seeing the essential human form in everyday life...and being painfully reminded of their own long accepted body schizophrenia...visitors who, like contented spies, were happy to stay undercover, thank you very much -- and wished to hell everyone else would, too.

-Fifty years ago that might've indeed been the case.
-No more.
-With each passing year alternate culture lifestyle values has been becoming more and more ingrained in the life-affirming segment of the global mainstream culture.
+Fifty years ago that might've indeed been the case; no more.
+With each passing year, alternative culture lifestyle values become more ingrained in the life-affirming segment of global mainstream culture.

-Over time, radical body freedom -- along with yoga, conscious plant-based diet, cannabis and magic mushroom medicine, transcendental meditation, recycling and pre-cycling, clean energy, tiny homes and appropriate lifestyle and livelihood -- has spread FAR past the mere 'lunatic fringe' of mainstream awareness.
+Over time, its sometimes radical body freedom -- along with yoga, conscious plant-based diet, cannabis and magic mushrooms, transcendental meditation, recycling and pre-cycling, clean energy, tiny homes, and appropriate lifestyle and livelihood -- has spread far past the mere 'lunatic fringe' of mainstream awareness.

-Those enthused by such things, or open to learning about them, had come to constitute the predominant patronage of the Springs, the growing numbers allowing the place to become the thriving success it was, treasured as a nominally bohemian, healing and rejuvenating refuge, well-ensconced in nature yet easy to reach for being only a few miles off the interstate highway.
+Those enthused by such things, or open to exploring them, often came to constitute the predominant patronage of the Springs.
+Its growing numbers allowed the place to become the thriving success it was, treasured as a nominally bohemian healing and rejuvenating refuge, well-ensconced in nature yet easy to reach for being only a few miles off Interstate 5.

 ^ Grand freebody anti-war protest statement at San Francisco's Ocean Beach, 2003